Guest Post: UI and Brand, the role of efficiency

-- Input Controls: buttons, text fields, checkboxes, dropdown lists, list boxes, toggles, and date field
+- Input Controls: buttons, text fields, checkboxes, dropdown lists, list boxes, toggles, and date fields

 - Navigational Components: slider, search field, pagination, slider, tags, and icons

-- Informational Components: tooltips, icons, progress bar, notifications, and message boxes
+- Informational Components: tooltips, icons, progress bars, notifications, and message boxes

 UI and Brand: Best Practices

 First and foremost, for your UI and brand to live in harmony, know your target audience.
 Understand their goals, skills, preferences, and tendencies.
 Once you know your audience, be sure to consider the following when designing your interface: